gmc-code/PC-microbit-micropython/docs/bots/MoveMotor/MoveMotor_line_sensors.rst

     line_sensor = MOVEMotor.MOVEMotorLineSensors()
     line_sensor.line_sensor_calibrate()

+    left_reading = line_sensor.line_sensor_read('left')
+    display.scroll(left_reading)

 ----

 .. admonition:: Tasks

     #.
-Write code to drive the left motor at speed 2 for 1 second, stop it, run the right motor at speed 2 for 1 sec then stop it.
+Write code to read the right line sensor and display its value.
     #.
-Write code to drive the right motor at speed 3 while the left motor runs at speed 2 for 3 sec then stop it.
+Write code to read both the left and the right line sensor and display their values wiht 'L' before the left reading and 'R' before the right reading.